ideriabin/back-online-after-a-year/eng.md

 many of the same reasons his religion expressed caution about the modern world.

-"It's reprogramming our relationships, our emotions, and our sensitivity, said "one of the rabbis at the rally.
+"It's reprogramming our relationships, our emotions, and our sensitivity", said one of the rabbis at the rally.
 It destroys our patience.
-It turns kids into "click vegetables.
+It turns kids into click vegetables.

 This was going to be amazing.